Crown Royal (album)

-Crown Royal is the seventh and final studio album by American hip hop group Run-D.M.C.
-It was released on April 3, 2001, by Arista Records.

-It is the first and only Run-D.M.C. album with a Parental Advisory label, though previous Run-D.M.C albums, such as the 1986 Raising Hell, had included explicit lyrics.
+Crown Royal is the seventh and final studio album by American hip hop group Run-DMC, released on April 3, 2001, by Arista Records.
+It is the group's only album with a Parental Advisory label, though previous Run-D.M.C albums, such as 1986’s Raising Hell, had included explicit lyrics.
 All songs except the title track featured guest artists, including Fred Durst, Stephan Jenkins, Sugar Ray, Everlast, Kid Rock, Nas, Prodigy, Fat Joe and Method Man.

 Crown Royal peaked at number 37 on the US Billboard 200, and number 22 on the Top R&B/Hip Hop Albums chart.

-The album was the last in the history of the group.
-After the murder of DJ Jam Master Jay, on October 30, 2002, the other group members, Joseph Simmons and Darryl McDaniels, announced the group's official disbanding at a press conference called to unveil the formation of a coalition of music industry artists and a fund intended to financially assist Mizell's family.
-This event took place on November 6, 2002.
+After DJ Jam Master Jay was murdered on October 30, 2002, the other group members, Joseph Simmons and Darryl McDaniels, announced the group's official disbanding a week later at a press conference called to unveil the formation of a coalition of music industry artists and a fund intended to financially assist Mizell's family.

 Release and promotion

-The release of the new album called Crown Royal was originally scheduled for October 12, 1999, but was later postponed for the summer of 2000.
-Representatives of the label said that the release of the album was postponed after managers of Kid Rock and Fred Durst refused to release their tracks as singles.
-These tracks were originally intended to be used as lead singles of the album.
-And so the release of the album was postponed to February 13, 2001, and then to March 6, and as a result the album was released on April 3, 2001.
+Originally scheduled for October 12, 1999, the album's release was later postponed for the summer of 2000.
+The release of the album was further postponed, per representatives of the label, after managers of Kid Rock, Sugar Ray, Everlast, and Fred Durst refused to release their tracks as singles, which were originally intended as the album's lead singles.
+Subsequently, the album's release was postponed to February 13, 2001, then to March 6, and finally to April 3, 2001.

-The song recorded together with Method Man, "Simmons Incorporated", was released on the single in 1998 under the name "The Beginning (No Further Delay)".
+The song recorded together with Method Man, "Simmons Incorporated", was released on the single in 1998 as "The Beginning (No Further Delay)".
 The songs "Crown Royal" and "Queens Day" were released on the promo single in 1999.
-But the main singles for the album were "Rock Show" and "Let's Stay Together (Together Forever)", released in early 2001.
+The album's main singles were "Rock Show" and "Let's Stay Together (Together Forever)", released in early 2001.